Clytemnestra: Mythology

-After Helen was taken from Sparta to Troy, her husband, Menelaus, asked his brother Agamemnon for help.
-Greek forces gathered at Aulis.
-However, consistently weak winds prevented the fleet from sailing on the ocean.
-Through a subplot involving the gods and omens, the priest Calchas said the winds would be favorable if Agamemnon sacrificed his daughter Iphigenia to the goddess Artemis.
-Agamemnon persuaded Clytemnestra to send Iphigenia to him, telling her he was going to marry her to Achilles.
+After Helen was taken by Paris to Troy, her husband, Menelaus, asked all Helen's suitors, including Agamemnon, to help retrieve her.
+Greek forces gathered at the port city of Aulis, but consistently weak winds prevented the fleet from sailing to Troy.
+The priest Calchas prophesized that the winds would be favorable if Agamemnon sacrificed his daughter Iphigenia to the goddess Artemis to atone for killing her sacred deer.
+Agamemnon persuaded Clytemnestra to send Iphigenia to him, telling her he was going to marry her to the hero Achilles.
 When Iphigenia arrived at Aulis, she was sacrificed, the winds turned, and the troops set sail for Troy.

 The Trojan War lasted ten years.
-During this period of Agamemnon's long absence, Clytemnestra began a love affair with Aegisthus, her husband's cousin.
-Whether Clytemnestra was seduced into the affair or entered into it independently differs according to the version of the myth.
+During this period of Agamemnon's long absence, Clytemnestra began a love affair with Aegisthus, her husband's cousin and the son of Thyestes.
+Whether Clytemnestra was seduced into the affair or entered into it independently differs between authors and versions of the myth.
+Together, the pair began plotting Agamemnon's demise.
+Depending on the version of the myth, different reasons have been given for Clytemnestra's decision to murder her husband.
+These include being angered by the sacrifice of Iphigenia, being seduced into the idea by Aegisthus so that he could take the throne and avenge his father, and being insulted by Agamemnon taking Cassandra as a concubine and giving her preferential treatment.

-Nevertheless, Clytemnestra and Aegisthus began plotting Agamemnon's demise.
-Clytemnestra was enraged by Iphigenia's murder (and presumably the earlier murder of her first husband by Agamemnon, and her subsequent rape and forced marriage).
-Aegisthus saw his father Thyestes betrayed by Agamemnon's father Atreus (Aegisthus was conceived specifically to take revenge on that branch of the family).